Skip to content

 Once created, the instance of :py:class:~pgdumplib.dump.Dump can be used to read existing dumps or to create new ones.

-:param str dbname: The database name for the dump (Default: pgdumplib) :param str encoding: The data encoding (Default: UTF8) :param converter: The data converter class to use (Default: :py:class:pgdumplib.converters.DataConverter)
+:param str dbname: The database name for the dump (Default: pgdumplib) :param str encoding: The data encoding (Default: UTF8) :param converter: The data converter class to use (Default: :py:class:pgdumplib.converters.DataConverter) :param str appear_as: The version of Postgres to emulate (Default: 12.0)

 Source code in pgdumplib/dump.py